grahamegrieve/ClinicArrivals/documentation/Templates.md

 ### TooManyAppointments

-This message is sent when a message comes from a phone when patients associated with the phone have more than 3 or more appointments on the one day, or sometimes if there's 2 appointments in the day but the engine can't work out where it is in the workflow
+This message is sent when a message comes from a phone when patients associated with the phone have more than 3 or more appointments on the one day, or sometimes if there's 2 appointments in the day but the engine can't work out where it is in the workflow.

 A typical example: